orchestor/grimoire/README.md

 # Grimoire

 This is a project I have been working on in private for a couple of months, but I cleaned out my .git folder as it had some private notes in there.

-Likely open sourcing soon, once I get all the licenses, etc. straightened out.
+## NOTE: This is a work in progress.

+## NOTE: this is meant to be run locally, not over the interweb (at least without some additional security).

 ## General installation instructions:
 ### install npm and node